Rothwell, Northamptonshire: Ironstone quarrying

-Rothwell sits in an area rich in iron ore.
+Rothwell sits in an area rich in iron ore, part of the Northampton Sand Formation.
 From 1920 until 1962, ironstone was quarried from large, shallow pits to the south east of the town.
 These were connected by the steam worked narrow gauge Kettering Ironstone Railway to the ironworks north of Kettering.
 These quarries began north of the A6 but from 1925 production was focussed on an area bounded roughly by the A6 on the north,Loddingon Road on the west and Thorpe Malsor Reservoir on the south.
 There was also a quarry near Rothwell Grange on the north side of the A6 which operated between 1923 and 1946 which was connected to the same tramway.The Kettering Ironworks closed in 1959 and after that the ore was smelted at Corby or elsewhere.
 At first the quarries were worked by hand with the aid of explosives.
 From 1933 steam and from 1941 a diesel quarrying machine was introduced.
 The traces of the quarrying include a sunken field near the cemetery.

 There were also quarries to the north of the town.
 These operated from 1900 to 1926 and again from 1959 to 1967.
 During the first period the quarries were on both sides of the Desborough Road (operating from 1906 to 1925 on the east side of the road.)
 During this period the ore was taken by 3 ft. gauge tramway to sidings at the main Leicester to London railway near what was then Desborough and Rothwell Station.
 At the quarry end there were steam locomotives but to cross the valley between Rothwell and Desborough there was a cable worked section, taking the wagons first down into the valley and then up to the main line.
 Steam quarrying machines were used from 1911 onwards.
 During the second period of operation the ore was obtained from the quarry on the west side only of Desborough Road.
 It was taken first by lorry to just west of the road and from there carried by a five and a quarter mile aerial ropeway to Oakley, thence by tramway to Corby Works for smelting.
 Two electric (and one diesel) quarrying machines were used during this period.
 There are traces of these quarries including a gullett (a rock face area) which is now a nature reserve.
 Also a minor road was diverted.